If you are a fan of Windows 8, Pinterest or Tumblr, you’re going to love Stack.

-A great choice for bloggers and prolific publications (magazines, news websites) alike, Metro comes with several custom widgets that will help decrease your bounce rate and increase your pageviews per visitor, such as latest posts and popular posts lists, with display variations for each.
+A great choice for bloggers and prolific publications (magazines, news websites) alike, Metro comes with several custom widgets that will help decrease your bounce rate and increase your pageviews per visitor: latest posts and popular posts lists, with display variations for each.

-The search engine optimized comes with an easily configured theme options panel with a unique feature that monetizing bloggers will especially like: built-in space for advertisements.
-Lightboxes, multiple shortcodes, and several fonts are also included.
+The search engine optimized theme comes with an easily configured theme options panel with a unique feature that monetizing bloggers will especially like: built-in predefined spaces for advertisements.
+Lightboxes, multiple shortcodes, and a choice of several fonts are also included.